 Fax: 01332-272123, Email: email@example.com

-In addition to the above and keeping in view the complexity involved in chemical-soil-groundwater interactions, ground water quality studies related to drinking water, hazardous wastes, impact of pesticides, insecticides and other agricultural chemicals and microbial pollution in shallow wells etc. is being addressed through multidisciplinary approach.
+In addition to the above and keeping in view the complexity involved in chemical-soil-groundwater interactions, groundwater quality studies related to drinking water, hazardous wastes, the impact of pesticides, insecticides and other agricultural chemicals and microbial pollution in shallow wells etc. is being addressed through a multidisciplinary approach.

 Vision & Mission:

-The Division undertakes sponsored/consultancy and demand driven research projects in the area of water quality and environment besides the institute funded internal research studies.
-Under technology transfer activities, the Division organises training courses in the area of water quality and environmental management including advanced instrumentation techniques.
-The Division also takes field and laboratory based R & D research projects related to monitoring, assessment and modelling of surface and ground water quality.
+The Division undertakes sponsored/consultancy and demand-driven research projects in the area of water quality and environment besides the institute funded internal research studies.
+Under technology transfer activities, the Division organizes training courses in the area of water quality and environmental management including advanced instrumentation techniques.
+The Division also takes field and laboratory-based R & D research projects related to monitoring, assessment, and modelling of surface and groundwater quality.